 As with any other specific area of law, tax deferred exchanges under IRC §1031 have their own language, which may be confusing to those who are unfamiliar with these transactions.
 The following are some of the exchange terms and phrases that are often used with their “plain-English” interpretations.

 Boot: The fair market value of any non-qualified property received in an exchange.
 While receipt of boot will not necessarily disqualify the exchange, an Exchanger who receives boot in an exchange transaction generally recognizes gain to the extent of the value of the boot received.
-Some common examples of boot are: cash, debt relief that is not offset with new debt, property intended for personal use, and property which is neither like-kind nor like-class to the Relinquished Property.
+Some common examples of boot are: cash, debt relief that is not offset with new debt, property intended for personal use, and property which is not like-kind to the Relinquished Property.

 Constructive Receipt: A term referring to the control or ability to receive proceeds by an Exchanger even though funds may not be directly in the Exchanger’s possession.

-Exchange Accommodation Titleholder: The person or entity used to facilitate a “reverse” or “improvement” exchange The Exchange Accommodation Titleholder (“EAT”) will hold (“park”) title to either the Relinquished or the Replacement Property during the exchange.
+Exchange Accommodation Titleholder: The person or entity used to facilitate a “reverse” or “improvement” exchange The Exchange Accommodation Titleholder (EAT) will hold (park) title to either the Relinquished or the Replacement Property during the exchange.